hungdao1310/test-repo/README.md

 # Hello

-This is a test of my first time using Git.
+This is a test of my first time using Git !
+I have changed something.